wandersoncferreira/replr/README.md

 I read an interesting essay entitled [Design Patterns, Smalltalk, and the Lost Art of Reading Code](https://medium.com/@kylegenebrown/design-patterns-smalltalk-and-the-lost-art-of-reading-code-1727d93fd7fa) and I liked the idea of _reading your source code_ as a main source of building block to keep moving forward with your application.

-This project has no pretension (yet! (: ) to provide the same flexibility as is described about the Smalltalk entire environment.
+This project has no pretension to provide the same flexibility as is described about the Smalltalk entire environment.
 However, I am often caught by surprise about the amount of code I depend on because I wanted to use that single nice function that helps me accomplish the task of the day.

 ![](resources/smalltalk.png)